 If using any of the emulators notated above, you will need to download a BIOS File.
 To get a BIOS file, download BIOS Archive App from Google Play or visit our BIOS page online.
 The files will download to /sdcard/Download/ or /sdcard/ext_sd/Downoad or your corresponding download folder.

 After you download the BIOS, you will need to load it within the Emulator.
-Open the emulator and go to the MENU -> SETTINGS -> BIOS FILE(Not all are the same), then locate and select your BIOS file in /sdcard/Download/ or your corresponding sd card folder.
+Open the emulator and go to the MENU -> SETTINGS -> BIOS FILE or similar, then locate and select your BIOS file in /sdcard/Download/ or your corresponding sd card/internal memory folder.
 Ensure you save all these settings for the next boot up.

-* Most phones require a file manager to download ROMs in a .zip format.
+* Some devices require a file manager to download ROMs in a .zip format.
 If your phone does not support .zip downloads, the downloads will fail.
 I recommend File Expert (Download Link).

 Step 4.
 Open EmulatorOpen up your emulator and usually a black screen will appear.
 This should be the root of your phones internal or external storage (depends on the phone and emulator).
 Navigate to the folder your ROMs are in, most of the time this is /sdcard/download, /download/ or ext_sd/download/.